4.89% Fixed For Life Mortgages For Over 65s for 2026

 • People who have unspent criminal convictions for fraud or other dishonesty

-• People that are under 65
+• People who are under 65

 • Holiday homes with limited occupancy